The Quadracycle.

 Back to Home PageBack to The Museum

 In the early history of pedal-driven vehicles, the diversity of design was truly astonishing.
 Bicycles, dicycles and tricycles abounded in a wide variety of configurations, with front or back wheels driven, with front or back wheels steered (or both), and with all sorts of connection between pedal and wheel.
-One variant that was conspicuously unsuccessful, however, was the quadcycle.
+One variant that was conspicuously unsuccessful, however, was the quadracycle.

-A quadcycle is basically a bicycle with four wheels, one at each corner, ridden by one or, more often, more people.
+A quadracycle is basically a bicycle with four wheels, one at each corner, ridden by one or, more often, more people.
 One quoted advantage was stability- unlike a bicycle you could not fall off sideways, and at the time that was considered an important issue.
 However, a major disadvantage was its much greater weight, which was particularily onerous for a one-person model; most had two or three people pedaling.
 Another problem was the absence of suspension (this would have made it even heavier- almost a car without an engine) which meant that on anything other than a perfectly flat road one wheel would be off the ground, and this was at a period when most roads were unmade, and before pneumatic tyres were available to give at least some compliance.
 A tricycle did not have this problem.

 Left: The Andrews quadracycle: pre-1869.